-In both modes, your radio may be programmed to play a pre-recorded message for the battery condition.
+In both modes, your radio may be programmed to play a pre-recorded message for the battery condition or when loneworker monitoring has been turned on or off.

 Using function keys to access frequently used features

 The function keys provide access to some of the features you will use most often.
 These features are assigned to the function keys when the radio is programmed.
 Some keys may have a feature associated with both a short key press and a long key press.